Chinese people in Zambia: Business

 With the take off in trade relations in the 2000s, growing from $100m in 2000 to $2.8 billion in 2010, Chinese investors in Zambia include large enterprises in mining and infrastructure, but also small businesses owners in areas like retail and even agriculture.
 The remarkable sight of a family of Chinese chicken farmers that moved to Zambia was the subject of a profile in the BBC News program From Our Correspondent with the reporter observing: "It sounds extraordinary but these Chinese businessmen and women spotted an opportunity to make a bit of money raising chickens on small farms in Zambia.
 They upped sticks and travelled 11,000km (7,000 miles) from their homes to do just that."

 Chinese investment in Mining in Zambia

 China remains one of the major investors in the mining sector of Zambia.
 They have also widened their investments to mining support activities which has required experts from China.
-This all in all has also contributed to the increase of the chinese population in Zambia.

 In April 2005, An explosives factory at the site of a mine in Chambishi exploded killing over 50 workers, mostly Zambian.
 The incident and rapid increase in Chinese migration raised the level of discontent towards Chinese mining investors, turning the issue of Chinese investors and migration into a political issue during both the 2006 Zambian general election and the 2011.